 [Rule 5-45] (IEP) (Constraint)

-Within an MPD catalog document with a c:pathURI attribute owned by a c:IEPSampleXMLDocument, the artifact resolved by the value of c:pathURI MUST be valid for the validity constraints of the c:IEPConformanceTarget parent of c:IEPSampleXMLDocument.
+Within an IEPD catalog document with a c:pathURI attribute owned by a c:IEPSampleXMLDocument, the artifact resolved by the value of c:pathURI MUST be valid for the validity constraints of the c:IEPConformanceTarget parent of c:IEPSampleXMLDocument.

 5.7.
 Conformance Assertion

 This section discusses a conformance assertion in the context of an IEPD.
-However, this artifact may also be useful to other classes of MPDs.
+However, this artifact may also be useful to other classes of IEPDs.

 Independent authors build NIEM IEPDs from NIEM reference schema document sets.
 Presently, a formal NIEM conformance certification process for IEPDs does not exist.
 Therefore, this specification requires that an IEPD contain an artifact that asserts NIEM conformance and provides a small amount of information to support such.